About Closure After a Suicide:

 Work on all this leads me to my understanding that taking one's life follows no formula.

 For most of us left behind, there were insufficient signs this was coming.
 It is typically a very tightly held secret our loved one maintained under wraps.
-Going to counseling with my wife, revealed some childhood traumas she faced, yet remained hidden for almost fifty years.
+Going to counseling with my wife, revealed some childhood traumas she faced, yet remained hidden for forty years.

 Then after her death, I would discover her immediate family, and some of her friends at church knew.
 So to be unaware is not a mark against your relationship but more of a developed defense mechanism of the one you have lost.
 Indeed, some are more accomplished at hiding things than others.